 Deutsche EuroShop shares are included in the following indices : CDAX, EPRA, MSCI Small Cap, HASPAX, Prime All Share Index, Classic All Share Index.

-The next Annual General Meeting of Deutsche EuroShop AG will take place in August 2023
+The Annual General Meeting of Deutsche EuroShop AG will take place on 25 June 2024 in Hamburg.

 The dividend is paid on the third trading day following the General Meeting every year.